danmarton/blackswanfive/README.md

-This is the master branch where the current version of the main storyline is situated.
+This is the branch where the current version of the main storyline is situated.

-Divergent storylines will be on other branches!
+Diverging storylines will be on other branches!

 They may merge into or trade places with the master branch.